-At November 9, 2017, Wallbridge holds 13,868,645 shares representing approximately 12.7% of the outstanding shares of Carube Copper.
-Wallbridge's shareholding in Carube Copper is a result of its shareholding in Carube Copper's predecessor company Miocene, which was formed by the spinout of Wallbridge's British Columbia properties, a subsequent private placement during March 2017 of 800,000 units, and a settlement of \$250,000 of debt for 2,173,913 shares of Carube in June 2017.
+At March 22, 2018, Wallbridge holds 19,235,911 shares representing approximately 12.9% of the outstanding shares of Carube Copper.
+Wallbridge's shareholding in Carube Copper is a result of its shareholding in Carube Copper's predecessor company Miocene, which was formed by the spinout of Wallbridge's British Columbia properties.

 On June 18, 2015, Miocene and Carube Resources Inc. completed a reverse takeover transaction and as part of the concurrent financing, Wallbridge acquired an additional 3,050,000 units which resulted in Wallbridge's 32.4% ownership in Miocene being converted into an 18% ownership in the resulting issuer Carube Copper.
 On July 7, 2015, Carube Copper became publicly listed on the TSX-V under the ticker symbol "CUC".
 Carube is focused on the exploration and development of copper and gold projects in Jamaica and Canada.
 In Jamaica, Carube Copper holds a 100% interest in 11 licenses, totalling 535 square kilometres.
 In Canada, it holds a 100% interest in three porphyry copper-gold-molybdenum properties, totalling 492 square kilometres within the Tertiary-aged Cascade Magmatic Arc in southwestern British Columbia.
-Carube is currently drilling on its Bellas Gate Project in Jamaica where it has recently intersected over 340m of continuous copper and gold mineralization at the Provost Prospect.